 But these days I have a couple of gripes (you’ll get to know that this is a standard response to most things with me).

-Firstly the ludicrousness of the fashion spreads.
+The ludicrousness of the fashion spreads

 One magazine this week has what appears to be a tribe of badly painted clowns cavorting in clothes only Timmy Mallett would think chic.
 Prints are in and the wackier the better.
 Dots is the other big trend apparently.
 How the full stop has been reinvented to be this year’s ‘le dernier cri’ I’m not sure.